Sand and Gravel General Permit

 We want to hear from you: If you have comments about the current permit, suggestions on ways to improve the permit, or concerns about the permit reissuance, contact Carrie Graul at 360-407-6967 or firstname.lastname@example.org.

-Permit, Forms & Application - The permit, forms, application for new facilities (including portables), public notice requirements, and a list of activities that require a permit.
+Permit - The permit and a list of activities that require a permit.

 Erosion and Sediment Control Plan (ESCP) - The permit requires the permittee to develop, maintain, and comply with their ESCP.